intel/llvm/sycl/doc/DynamicLinkingTestPlan.md

 ### Device & BE coverage

-All of the tests described below are performed on CPU and GPU devices.
+All of the tests described below are performed on Intel CPU and GPU devices.
 For GPU device both OpenCL and L0 backends are used.

 **NOTE**: The feature isn't supported on FPGA device.